-Wood burns best in cycles.
+IMPORTANT: Wood burns best in cycles.
 A cycle starts when a new load of wood is ignited by hot coals and ends when that load has been consumed down to a bed of charcoal about the same size as it was when the wood was loaded.
 Do not attempt to produce a steady heat output by placing a single log on the fire at regular intervals.
-Always place at least three, and preferably more, pieces on the fire at a time so that the heat radiated from one piece helps to ignite the pieces next to it.
+Always place at least 5 to 8 pieces on the fire at a time in the North-South orientation so that the heat radiated from one piece helps to ignite the pieces next to it.
 Each load of wood should provide several hours of heating.
 The size of each load can be matched to the amount of heat needed.